+Home Canon Pocketronic Museum Wanted Advertising Articles EMail

 Used with Permission

-This is a photo of one of very few Texas Instruments (TI) "Cal-Tech" proof-of-concept battery-powered printing electronic calculators made.
+This is a photo of one of very few Texas Instruments(TI) "Cal-Tech" proof-of-concept battery-powered printing electronic calculators produced.
 The Cal-Tech was an internal TI project to develop advanced integrated circuit technology for application in what could potentially become a consumer product.
 Prior to the development of the desktop electronic calculator, integrated circuits were only used in commercial computers, military/national security systems and spacecraft(manned & un-manned) electronics.

-The proof-of-concept project at TI's Semiconductor R&D Laboratory got its start in 1965 at the direction of TI's president, Patrick E. Haggerty[3/17/1914-10/1/1980].
-Haggerty and one of TI's engineers, Jerry Merryman, happened to be on a plane flight together.
+The proof-of-concept project at TI's Semiconductor R&D Laboratory got its start in 1965 at the direction of TI's president, Patrick E. Haggerty(3/17/1914-10/1/1980).
+Haggerty and one of TI's engineers, Jerry Merryman(6/17/1932-2/27/2019), happened to be on a plane flight together.
 During the flight, they they chatted about the possible uses of advanced integrated circuits in the consumer marketplace.
 The result of the discussion was an idea for a pocketable, battery-powered electronic calculator that was low-priced enough for the consumer market.
 The thought was that this could create a huge demand for advanced digital IC's for calculators, and Texas Instruments could be poised to fill that demand.

-As a result of the discussion, Haggerty decided to fund a proof-of-concept project to develop the technology to product such a calculator.
+As a result of the discussion, Haggerty decided to fund a proof-of-concept project to develop the technology to produce such a calculator.
 The project got its start in 1965 at Texas Instruments' Dallas, TX, Semiconductor Research & Development Lab.
 Haggerty appointed three key members of a small team dedicated to the development of the calculator.
-The leader of the team was Jack Kilby[11/8/1923-6/20/2005] (one of the original inventors of the first integrated circuit).
-Along with Kilby were Jerry Merryman [6/17/1932-2/27/2019], and James Van Tassel[2/15/1929-6/19/2018].
-The three men quickly began the development of the logic design, and built a breadboard version of the logic for the calculator using TI's off-the-shelf small-scale digital integrated circuits so that the basis for the design could be made tried and true before committing the logic to the large-scale integrated circuits used in the Cal-Tech.
-Once this large prototype (consuming two stacked layers of hand-wired breadboard circuits placed on a large piece of plywood) was working properly, the process to reduce all of this logic down to a small number of highly complex digital ICs began.
+The leader of the team was Jack Kilby(11/8/1923-6/20/2005), one of the original inventors of the first integrated circuit.
+Along with Kilby were Jerry Merryman, and James Van Tassel(2/15/1929-6/19/2018).
+The three men quickly blended their skills and developed a rapport that generated progress at a surprisingly rapid pace.
+The team began the development of the logic design, building a breadboard version of the logic for the calculator using TI's off-the-shelf small-scale digital integrated circuits so that the design could be wrung out before committing the logic to large-scale integrated circuits.
+Once this large prototype (consuming two stacked layers of hand-wired breadboard circuits placed on large sheets of plywood laid over three large tables) was working properly, the process to reduce all of this logic down to a small number of complex digital ICs began.

 A small number of calculator companies were shown the Cal-Tech.
-Amongst them was Canon, a company that was already a large customer of TI's small and medium-scale off-the-shelf integrated circuit technology for its early IC-based desktop calculators (an example being the Canon 141).
-When shown the Cal-Tech, Canon's executives and engineers expressed a strong interest in developing a calculator like Cal-Tech for production as a commercial product.
+Amongst them was Canon, a Japanese company that was already a large customer of TI's small and medium-scale off-the-shelf integrated circuit technology for its early IC-based desktop calculators (an example being the Canon 141).
+When shown the Cal-Tech, Canon's executives and engineers expressed a strong interest in developing a calculator like Cal-Tech for production as a consumer product.
 A partnership was quickly put together for joint development of such a calculator, which became a product in the Canon Pocketronic.
 The Pocketronic calculator, which ended up a bit longer, but not quite as wide as the Cal-Tech, and was about the same thickness as the Cal-Tech, and weighed a little less because of the use of a plastic cabinet versus the metal cabinet of Cal-Tech.
-The Pocketronic became available for sale in Japan in the fall of 1970, and in the US in early 1971.
-The machine was "pocketable", but you needed a pretty good-sized pocket to hold it, though it would fit comfortably in an average executive briefcase, leaving plenty of room for other normal briefcase content.
+The Pocketronic became available for sale in Japan in the fall of 1970, and in the US(at an MSRP of $400) in early 1971.
+The machine was "pocket-able", but you needed a pretty good-sized pocket to hold it, though it would fit comfortably in an average executive briefcase, leaving plenty of room for other normal briefcase content.

-Copyright ©1997-2023, Rick Bensene, The Old Calculator Museum
+Copyright ©1997-2025, Rick Bensene, The Old Calculator Museum